scottbw/analytics-udd/udd/student_on_a_module_instance.md

 ##MOD_COMPLETED_ATTEMPT
 ###Description
-Number of attempts taken by a student to complete a module_instance.
+The number of assessed attempts taken by a student to complete a module_instance.
+For example: if a student completes a module_instance at the 2nd assessed attempt with an agreed result, the MOD_COMPLETED_ATTEMPT property would have a value of '2', even if MOD_CURRENT_ATTEMPT has a value of '3', owing to a non-assessed 2nd attempt.

 ###Purpose
 Analytics